vsaba12/htx_techtest_saba/README.md

 The model is implemented using **Mixed-Integer Programming (MIP)** with IBM CPLEX via the `docplex` Python library.

 ---
+## Folder Descriptions

+- **Code/**
+  Contains the Jupyter notebook implementing the optimisation model and scenario analysis.

+- **Input/**
+  Contains the raw Excel file with:
+  - New student data
+  - Tutor information
+  - Existing student allocations

+- **Output/**
+  Contains the generated Excel file summarising assignment results for all scenarios.

+---
 ## Model Design

 Each scenario shares the same feasibility constraints: